 I don’t know about anyone else but I think that it’s pretty safe to say that if you ask anyone who they think is one of the greatest horror writers of all time, it would be an absolute guarantee that Stephen King would be one of the first names mentioned.
 Ever since his debut novel CARRIE was first published back in 1974, he has gone on to become one of horror’s most popular and influential writers.
 Many of his novels (THE SHINING, THE STAND, MISERY, THE DEAD ZONE etc.) are now considered classics of literature and most of them have been adapted into either successful films, TV shows or mini-series.
 However there is one novel of his in particular that many people consider to be his magnum opus, which is his legendary 1986 novel IT.
-The massive 1,138 page was instant best seller when it was first released and it introduced readers to one of King’s most terrifying creations: the child-eating shapshifting entity known as ‘Pennywise the Dancing Clown’.
+The massive 1,138 page was an instant best seller when it was first released and it introduced readers to one of King’s most terrifying creations: the child-eating shapshifting entity known as ‘Pennywise the Dancing Clown’.
 The novel was later adapted into a 1990 three-hour long TV mini-series, which is still fondly remembered today due to actor Tim Curry’s unforgettable performance as ‘Pennywise’.
 Over the years Hollywood has also been trying to adapt the novel to the big screen as well.
 After many years in development the film has finally arrived in 2017 under the direction of Andy Muschietti, the filmmaker behind the hit 2013 horror film MAMA.
 Was this new adaptation able to live up to the novel?
 Read on and find out!

 Set in the summer of 1989, the film follows the lives of a group of kids – Bill (Jaeden Lieberher), Ben (Jeremy Ray Taylor), Beverly (Sophia Lillis), Ritchie (Finn Wolfhard), Eddie (Jack Dylan Grazer), Mike (Chosen Jacobs) and Stan (Wyatt Oleff) – who form a group together known as the ‘Losers’ Club’ due to each of them being an outsider in their home town of Derry, Maine.
 However strange things begin to happen in Derry when some of the local children have either mysteriously disappeared or have been found dead.
 One of them being Bill’s younger brother Georgie (Jackson Robert Scott), who vanished a few months prior after he went outside to play during a rain storm.
-When the ‘Losers Club’ soon discover that each of them has had a terrifying encounter with a monstrous clown named Pennywise the Dancing Clown (Bill Skarsgård), they start to realise that he may be the cause for all the disappearances and murders all the children in town.
+When the ‘Losers Club’ soon discover that each of them has had a terrifying encounter with a monstrous clown named Pennywise the Dancing Clown (Bill Skarsgård), they start to realise that he may be the cause for all the disappearances and murders of the children in town.
 Putting their own personal fears aside, the ‘Losers Club’ decide to band together and stop Pennywise’s reign of terror.

 Now I think that it would be a complete understatement to say that out of all the films being released this year, IT was definitely one of my most anticipated film of 2017.
-Between finally getting around to both read Stephen King’s fantastic original 1986 novel and finally watch the famous 1990 mini-series (which I thought was a watchable if rather mediocre adaption) for the first time, I was absolutely excited for this film.
+Between finally getting around to both read Stephen King’s fantastic original 1986 novel and watch the famous 1990 mini-series (which I thought was a watchable if rather mediocre adaption) for the first time, I was absolutely excited for this film.
 Especially after seeing the trailers as well, which I think are some of the greatest horror trailers I’ve ever seen.
 Plus I was also very curious to see if director Andy Muschietti would be able to able to deliver on this long waited big screen adaptation of the novel.
 Even though I wasn’t really the biggest fan of his debut film MAMA (which I thought was merely okay), it did showcase his potential as a promising horror filmmaker nonetheless.
 So how did the film turn out?
 Well I can tell you right now that not only did IT manage to live up to its high expectations to being one of the best horror films of the year, I’d even go as far as to say that it’s also one of 2017’s best overall films as well.
 While I’ll admit that I wasn’t scared by it as I thought I would be (to be fair I’ve been watching horror films for nearly 20 years now, so it takes a lot to really scare me now), it didn’t stop it from still being an absolutely fantastic horror film that I found to be equal parts captivating, creepy, intense, heartfelt and entertaining.
 Everyone involved all did a brilliant job for making a big screen adaptation that was able to perfectly capture the essence, dread and thrills of what made King’s novel a classic for decades.

 While I know most fans of the novel might be annoyed that the film isn’t quite 100% faithful to the source material but for me personally, I thought that the changes actually made a lot of sense in what they were going with.
 Instead of trying the adapt of the entire 1,138 page novel (which took a parallel story structure by going back-and-forth between the ‘Losers Club’ both as kids in the ’50s and as adults in the ’80s) into a single film, director Andy Muschietti and his screenwriters (Chase Palmer & Cary Fukunaga and Gary Dauberman) decided to cut the book in half and have this one focus squarely on our main characters as kids, which I thought was the right approach to do.
 Plus since they also decided to shift the kid’s story from 1958 to 1989, it’s understandable that they would to have to update elements of the story to fit this new time period.
 Sure some of the first encounters that the ‘Losers Club’ have with ‘Pennywise’ are very different and other key elements (scenes, details and character backstories) didn’t get translated over, the film still manages to very faithful to the characters, themes and spirit of the novel’s kids section.
 The script itself is very well written and it does a great job at balancing the character drama with the horror.
 This is a film where it could have easily have focused on just the horror elements alone and nothing else but since the filmmakers actually took the time to probably develop and flesh out the main characters, it makes us as an audience become more emotionally invested in the story.